 Today in sunny San Diego, the Judicial Panel on Multidistrict Litigation (JPML) is hearing plaintiffs’ requests (see our blog post on the December 2009 petition) to convert the individual federal pain pump cases into one MDL, centralized before the District of Minnesota.
 See page 4 of the Notice of Hearing Session.
 Right now there are at least 104 federal pain pump cases proceeding in 28 distinct federal courts.
-The great majority of them are the same in numerous ways:
+The great majority of them are the same in many ways:

 - A pain pump was -placed into the intra-articular space following open or arthroscopic shoulder surgery.

 - The pump remained there for approximately 24-72 hours, providing post-surgical pain relief.